nidza07/nidza07.github.io/QC-docs/general usage.md

 If somebody is particularly annoying or spamming you, you have the option to block them.
 This option will let you see your blocked users, as well as allow you to block someone.
 A blocked user can no longer send you private messages, permanent messages or invitations.
 They also can't join your table as long as you are the master.
 Of course, a blocked user can't send you a friend request, and if you have previously been friends, blocking a user will remove them from your  friends list.

-Note: At any time,, you can unblock anybody you previously blocked.
+Note: At any time, you can unblock anybody you previously blocked.

 ### Status messages
 Choosing the option "Change your status message" will  allow you to set your status message.